 Leading end-to-end logistics services provider Torque has been chosen by new women’s fashion brand Hope to manage its freight, warehouse and distribution operation.

 Hope is a new British womenswear label, created by Nayna McIntosh with the backing of retail veteran Lord Rose, the 65 piece-strong label will include dresses, knitwear, bottoms and tops.
-It will have its own standalone website from September and will also be sold through pop-up boutiques at home.
+It will have its own standalone website in September and will also be sold through pop-up boutiques at home.

 Hope is a new fashion concept launching for today’s 40+ modern woman who wants to think differently about her style and feel beautifully confident.
 Around 90% of the products will come in just three sizes, while 60% of sourcing will be from the UK and the rest from Italy.
 The aim is to establish it in the UK initially and although there are no plans currently for a physical presence, the label has potential for international expansion.